yusufcaglar/iOS13-Clima/README.md

-# You need your own api-url, otherwise the app won't works.
+# You need your own api-url, otherwise the app won't work.

 #  Clima